Kaoru Shima: Rebuilding of Shima Hospital

 Three years later, in 1948, Shima Hospital was rebuilt in the same place during post-war period.
 The new hospital opened for medical treatment in 1948.
 Shima was quoted as saying, "My new hospital is dedicated to peace and caring for the underprivileged and poverty stricken."
 The 1990s saw the hospital change into a clinic of surgery and decrease the number of beds and the name was changed to "Shima Geka."
 Even after the reconstruction, Shima Hospital continued to work hard to provide medical care to survivors.

 In later years, he served as the second chairman of the Hiroshima Shinkin Bank (1971–1973).

 Death

 Kaoru Shima died in 1977 at the age of 79.
 After his death, his son Ichisu Shima took over the hospital.
 His son's portrait was registered at the Hiroshima National Peace Memorial Hall for the Atomic Bomb Victims in 2016.
 The museum also houses a group photo of hospital staff from before the bombing, as well as a memoir written by Shima.
-On August 1, 2009, the clinic's name was changed to "Shima Geka Naika".
+On August 1, 2009, the clinic's name was changed to Shima Geka Naika.
 And Ichisu Shima retired and became honorary director.
-In 2017, the clinic was renamed again to "Shima Naika lin" and the grandson Shuyuki Shima became the current director.
+In 2017, the clinic was renamed again to Shima Naikai-in and the grandson Shuyuki Shima became the current director.